 A study of the social, economic, political and moral setting in which present-day American education functions.
-Workshop in Community Influences on Learning and Curriculum Planning (3 or 6) Prerequisite: Teaching experience.
+208. Workshop in Community Influences on Learning and Curriculum Planning (3 or 6) Prerequisite: Teaching experience.

 Advanced study of community influences on learning and child growth and development, and of group techniques; implications for curriculum planning.
 Provides opportunity for work on individual problems of the participants.
 209. Workshop in Community College Education (2-6) Prerequisite: Teaching or administrative experience in a community college.
 To provide community college faculty members with opportunities to explore ways to improve curriculum and instruction in the community college.
-Procedures of Investigation 211.
+Procedure of Investigation and Research 211.
 Procedures of Investigation and Report (3) Research methods in education.
 Location, selection, and analysis of professional literature.
 Methods of investigation, data analysis, and reporting.
 Required of all applicants for advanced degrees in education.
 (Formerly Education 290A-290B.)
-212. Educational Research Design (3) Prerequisite: Education 211.

-Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive, and experimental methods of research.
+212. Educational Research Design (3) Principles and methods of planning and conducting systematic investigations of educational problems-including historical, descriptive, and experimental methods of research.
 Practice in the definition of problems, formulation of hypotheses, construction of samples, control of variables, and interpretation of results.
-213. Advanced Quantitative Methods in Educational Research (3) Prerequisite: Education 153.

-Application of correlation and tests of significance, including nonparametric and multivariate techniques, to research designs in such areas as curriculum, human development, student learning, counseling, and administration.
+213. Advanced Quantitative Methods in Educational Research (3) Application of correlation and tests of significance, including nonparametric and multivariate techniques, to research designs in such areas as curriculum, human development, student learning, counseling, and administration.
+Educational Psychology 220.
+Advanced Educational Psychology (3) Prerequisite: Education 110 or 112.

-Educational Psychology

-220. Advanced Educational Psychology (3)

-Prerequisite: Education 110 or 112.

-Advanced study of the research and its application to learning and human growth.
-221. Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 120, 151, 152.
+Advanced study of the research and its application to learning and human 221.
+Seminar in Educational Measurement (3) Prerequisite, one of the following: Education 120, 151, 152.
 Problems in educational testing.
 Emphasis upon construction, administration, and validation of teacher-made tests.
-222. The Gifted Child (3) Prerequisites: Education 110, or 111 and 112.
+223. Educational Psychology: Community College (2) Fieldwork required.